 KEPCo was created to serve the electricity needs of rural Kansas.
-Enhancing economic development in rural Kansas strengthens business, adds jobs, and creates stability in communities which benefits not only the residents of rural Kansas, but the state as a whole.
+Enhancing economic development in rural Kansas strengthens businesses, adds jobs, and creates stability in communities, which benefits not only the residents of rural Kansas, but the state as a whole.

-KEPCo's economic development program is centered on job creation and wealth retention for rural communities in Kansas.
-The partnerships KEPCo and its 19 Member Electric Cooperatives have developed with local, state, and federal organizations are evidence of the power of grassroots community development.
+KEPCo's economic development efforts are centered on job creation and wealth retention for rural communities in Kansas.
+The partnerships KEPCo and its 18 member electric cooperatives have developed with local, state, and federal organizations are evidence of the power of grassroots community development.

 KEPCo's most popular economic development program is the zero-interest Rural Economic Development Loan & Grant (REDLG) program administered by the United States Department of Agriculture (USDA).
-This unique program has enabled business owners and entrepreneurs to access zero-interest loans for use in both existing and start-up businesses.
-Since its inception, the REDLG program has provided over $70 million in investment in rural Kansas.
-The unique program enables business owners to create nearly 1,000 new jobs, add new valuation to the property tax base in the counties, avoid $143 million of interest costs, and, in some cases, improve health and safety services to communities.
-By participating in the REDLG program, a start-up or expanding business can borrow up to 80% of their project cost.
+This unique program, which targets communities of less than 50,000 residents, has enabled business owners and entrepreneurs to access zero-interest loans for use in both existing and start-up businesses.
+Since its inception, the REDLG program has provided over $40 million in investment in rural Kansas and over 1,200 jobs have either been created or saved.
+Additionally, the program has added new valuation to the property tax base in the counties where the loans have been used, avoided $143 million of interest costs, and, in some cases, improved health and safety services to communities.
+By participating in the REDLG program, a new or expanding business can borrow up to 80% of their project cost.
 Eligible projects must create new jobs in their community.
-This program was started under the Rural Utilities Service and is available by working through local rural electric cooperatives.
+This program was started under the USDA’s Rural Utilities Service and is available by working through local rural electric cooperatives.
+Importantly, interested business do not need to be a member of an electric cooperative to apply for a loan.

-KEPCo continues to be involved with agencies such as the Kansas Department of Agriculture, the Kansas Department of Transportation, the Kansas Department of Commerce, and the Extension Service at Kansas State University as a sponsor of value-added conferences.
-The conferences are directed at providing technical information, marketing strategies and the opportunity to network with similar Kansas businesses.
+KEPCo continues to be involved with agencies such as the Kansas Department of Agriculture, the Kansas Department of Transportation, the Kansas Department of Commerce, the Extension Service at Kansas State University, and local, regional, and state Chambers of Commerce as a sponsor of value-added conferences.
+The conferences are directed at providing technical information, marketing strategies, and opportunities to network with Kansas businesses to encourage growth in rural Kansas.